SMTorg/smt/doc/_src_docs/applications/cckrg.rst

      -  None
      -  None
      -  ['BaseDesignSpace', 'list', 'ndarray']
-     -  definition of the (hierarchical) design space: use `smt.utils.design_space.DesignSpace` as the main API.
+     -  definition of the (hierarchical) design space: use `smt.design_space.DesignSpace` as the main API.
 Also accepts list of float variable bounds
   *  -  is_ri
      -  False
      -  None